 - 2 13.5 ounce cans light coconut milk

 - Salt and pepper (to taste )

 - 1/4 cup chopped cilantro (for garnish)

 - In a large skillet heat olive oil on medium-high until hot.
 Add squash and season with salt and pepper.
 Cook, stirring occasionally, 6 to 8 minutes, or until slightly softened.

-- To the skillet add garlic, ginger and spices.
+- To the skillet add the shallot, and cook until softened, 1-2 minutes.
+Add garlic, ginger and spices.
 Cook, about 1 minute, until fragrant.
-Add shallot and celery.
-Cook, stirring occasionally, 3 to 5 minutes, or until softened.

 - Add the coconut milk to the pan.
-Reduce the heat to medium and simmer, stirring occasionally, 10 to 12 minutes, or until thickened.
+Reduce the heat to medium and simmer, stirring occasionally, 10-15 minutes, until squash is tender.
 (Be careful not to boil, as the coconut milk may separate.)
-Remove from heat and season with salt and pepper to taste.

 - Serve curry on top of rice, topped with chopped cilantro and peanuts.